-You should also be pretty new to the host country.
-The Fulbright program wants to give students the opportunity to live abroad.
-If you’ve already lived in your host country, then you’ll be at a competitive disadvantage.
+You should also be pretty new to the host country: The Fulbright program wants to give students the opportunity to live abroad, so if you’ve already lived in your host country, then you’ll be at a competitive disadvantage.

-A scholarship that pays for grad school, living costs, and transportation in a foreign country?
-Yes, a Fulbright scholarship is as amazing as it sounds.
-That’s why you need to put together a stellar application to get one.
+A scholarship that pays for grad school, living costs and transportation while studying in a foreign country?
+Yes, you might now be wondering how to get a Fulbright scholarship — and it starts with putting together a stellar application.

-Not only should you work hard on your application essays, but you also need to provide three glowing recommendations.
+Not only should you work hard on your application essays, but you’ll also need to provide three glowing recommendation letters.

 Finally, you should state specific goals for the year ahead.
-Say exactly what you’ll study, where you’ll live, and why your year deserves funding.
-Keep in mind that some countries are more competitive than others.
+Say exactly what you’ll study, where you’ll live and why your year deserves funding.
+Still, keep in mind that some countries are more competitive than others.

-For the 2016 to 2017 year, for instance, six students got awards for Australia out of 63 applications.
-Mongolia also gave six awards, but there were only 11 applications.
-Australia applicants had only about a nine percent chance of acceptance, while applicants to Mongolia had about a 54 percent chance.
+For the 2020-21 year, for instance, 18 students got awards for Australia out of 172 applications.
+Iceland gave six awards, but there were only 30 applications.
+Australia applicants had only about a 10% chance of acceptance, while applicants to Iceland had about a 20% chance.

 The takeaway?
 Consider applying to a less “popular” country to maximize your chances of getting accepted.

-If spending a year abroad with a scholarship paying for grad school appeals to you, then you should look into the Fulbright U.S. Student Program.
-For inspiration, you can check out what current Fulbright scholars are doing on the ground.
+If spending a year abroad with a scholarship paying for grad school appeals to you, then you should look into the Fulbright scholarship requirements.

 The Fulbright Program expects students to engage in the host country and form relationships with people.
 They look for people with a high level of independence and self-direction in their work.
 Even from the beginning, you’re expected to have a concrete plan for the year ahead.

-If you decide to apply, then take several months to do research, clarify your goals, write your essays, and put together the best application you can.
-And if all goes well, you could be spending the next year in a foreign country having the experience of a lifetime!
+If you decide to apply, take several months to do research, clarify your goals, write your essays and put together the best application you can.

 Looking for other sources for grad school funding?
 Check out this guide to learn more about how to pay for grad school without loans.